shaliulab/idtrackerai/README.md

 For further information please check the NVIDIA requirements to run TensorFlow with GPU support for Tensorflow 1.2.0 [here](https://www.tensorflow.org/versions/r1.2/install/install_linux).

+###### Python checks
+**[NEW!!]** Make sure python-dev and python-pip are installed.
+You can install them running.

+        sudo apt-get install python-pip python-dev

+###### Extra libraries needed for OpenCV

+In the last installations we are experiencing problems when some libraries related to *ffmpeg* are not installed.
+Please install them running.

+        sudo apt install libavcodec-ffmpeg56
+        sudo apt install libavformat-ffmpeg56
+        sudo apt install libswscale-ffmpeg3

 ###### Miniconda package manager

 The installation process requires [miniconda](https://conda.io/miniconda.html) to be installed in your computer.
 Skip the next paragraphs if Miniconda2 or Miniconda3 are already installed.